rongyj/binary-subtree-checking/README.md

 Output: 9

 # Usage:
 I included the source code for each problem with different package name.
     Problem 1 has package name:com.rong.interviews.binarysubtree.
     The problem 2 has the package name:com.rong.interviews.bitscount.
-There are two junit test cases created to test the sample inputs as above.
+There are two junit test cases created to test the sample inputs as above:
+    com.rong.interviews.binarysubtree.BinarySubtreeCheckerTest for Problem 1.
+    com.rong.interviews.bitscount.SetBitsCounterTest for Problem 2.